6 Step Process

 Deletion of Extraneous Program pages

 In our ongoing efforts to streamline our web presence and improve SEO, the University of Wyoming will be requiring the deletion of all extraneous pages containing degree information.
-For example, the M.A. in Political Science page under /sppais will be retired and replaced solely by the M.A. in Political Science SEO degree page.
 This initiative aims to promote cohesion and eliminate duplicative content, which negatively impacts our SEO performance.
 By focusing degree information solely on acalog and the official SEO degree pages, updates will be more manageable and efficient.
-If you are interested in retiring your degree pages on your directory before the official timeline, please email Shelbey Gunter at sprusia@uwyo.edu to initiate the process.

-- Updating links to link to the appropriate SEO degree page.
+- Pages can list degrees and programs and link to the corresponding SEO degree page.

-- DO bookmark the SEO degree pages you were sent and link to them.
+- DO bookmark your Department's/Program's SEO degree pages link to them.

 - DO bookmark this page so you can easily access information and help when you need an edit or have a question about SEO degree pages.